Replacement Tax Law

 Spousal Support Taxation

 Perhaps the most significant change is how spousal support payments are taxed.
 Under the previous law, the spouse paying spousal support could deduct the amount paid.
 Conversely, the recipient of the support had to pay taxes on the monies received as spousal support or alimony.
-Under the new law, this has been reversed.
-Beginning in 2019, the spousal support payments are no longer deductible for the paying spouse, and the recipients do not have to pay taxes on their monthly payments.
+Under the subsequent law, this has been reversed.
+Beginning in 2019, the spousal support payments were no longer deductible for the paying spouse, and the recipients do not have to pay taxes on their monthly payments.
 For example, under the previous law, someone paying $30,000 in spousal support ($2,500 per month) could deduct $9,900, and the spouse receiving support had to include the $30,000 in their gross income for tax purposes.
 Because the spouse receiving the money is taxed at a lower rate, the parties could save over $5,000.
 Under the new law, the recipient receiving $2500 a month will now get that money tax free, while the paying spouse is taxed on it at their higher rate.

 CONTACT OUR EXPERIENCED VIRGINIA FAMILY LAW ATTORNEYSContact us Today